flashbots/mev-research/README.md

 Opening or answering Github Issues in this repos or creating meaningful pull request to draft FRPs are ways to signal interest and demonstrate qualification as a Contributor.
 Contributors will be recognized in the papers for their contribution.

 ## Flashbots Research Phase I
-For full Flashbots Research Roadmap (WIP), please refer to here.
-Phase I of Flashbots Research consist of two research papers:
-Phase 1 is practical/ultra-applied research akin to 'industry' R&D, in close loop with development.
+Phase I of [Flashbots Research Roadmap (WIP)](research_roadmap.md) is considered the proof-of-concept stage of Flashbots is practical/ultra-applied research akin to 'industry' R&D, in close loop with development.
 We expect Flashbots developers to be heavily involved in this phase.
-Phase 1 has 2 research papers as a deliverable, the first draft of the papers will be due at the end of January, and publication targeting Q1 2021.
+Phase I has 2 research papers as a deliverable, the first draft of the papers will be due at the end of January, and publication targeting Q1 2021.
-The outcome of Phase 1 is immediately relevant to providing MVP and communicating our intentions to the community.
-We expect to be able to describe the remainder of the research roadmap in-depth in our first research document under 'Future Work'.
+The outcome of Phase I is immediately relevant to providing technical and economic evalution to Flashbots Proof-of-Concept (PoC) and communicating our design and intentions to the community.

 #### Phase I Timeline
 The tentative timeline for Flashbots Research Phase I is as follows, subject to adjustment by FRP editors.